 Stop to admire a cataract which drops a 200-foot-high curtain of water from a cliff that was once right on the coast.
 There's a path that goes behind this waterfall!

-Get a close up look at one of Iceland's largest waterfalls, 82 feet wide.
+Get a close look at one of Iceland's largest waterfalls, 82 feet wide.
 Look for the double rainbow often created by the Skogafoss mist.

-See the rocky headland with arches carved out by the surf that's known as Dyrhólaey.
+Pause to view the rocky headland with arches carved out by the surf that's known as Dyrhólaey.

 Today, focus on the Snæfellsnes Peninsula, a region north of Reykjavik that has been called "Iceland in Miniature" as it is home to many of the geological features for which Iceland is well-known: lava fields, hot springs, volcanoes, glacier, black sand beaches and spectacular rock formations.